Every organization thrives on having “The RIGHT people in the RIGHT roles, at the RIGHT time and cost, with the RIGHT skillset.”

 The workforce is undoubtedly the most important tangible asset for every organization.
 Despite its importance, it is often not carefully planned, measured, or optimized.
-Many organizations do not have visibility to their current or future workforce requirements.
+Many organizations do not have visibility of their current or future workforce requirements.

-There is also a lack of consistent process by which they conduct workforce planning.
-As a result, it hurts both the top and the bottom line of their business.
+There is also a lack of a consistent process by which they conduct workforce planning.
+As a result, it hurts both the top and the bottom lines of their business.
 It has consistently topped the wish list of HR executives within any organization.
 But it has always remained a challenging area when it comes to execution.

 This article describes the characteristics and different workforce planning processes and how successful organizations have adopted this practice.

-1. What is Workforce Planning?
+1. What is workforce planning?

-Workforce planning is the process of planning and ensuring that the right number of human-resources are available for the right role at the right location at the right cost with the right competencies.
+Workforce planning is the process of planning and ensuring that the right number of human resources are available for the right role at the right location at the right cost with the right competencies.

-In other words, it is a process of matching the workforce’s capacity and capability to meet its demands, now and into the future.
+In other words, it is a process of matching the workforce’s capacity and capability to meet its demands, now and in the future.
 By forecasting future work demand, organizations can identify the gap against the capacity so that the necessary resourcing steps can be taken to bridge the gap.

-Types of Workforce Planning
+Types of workforce planning